Sudeepsanshi19/PEFT-LoRA-and-QLoRA-Research/README.md

 3-4 hours on a T4 GPU
 ```

-## How to Run

-1. Open the notebook in Google Colab.
-2. Select `Runtime > Change runtime type`.
-3. Choose a GPU runtime, preferably T4 or better.
-4. Run the notebook cells from top to bottom.

 If the primary Qwen model causes an out-of-memory error, the notebook can fall back to TinyLlama.

 ## Project Structure